(click here for helpful resources to learn Chinese)

 Of course, I’m in Shanghai, the most Westerner-friendly city in the country.
 Maybe my experience would be different if I was in some village in the mountains.
 But, thus far, I’ve heard nothing about Chinese people assaulting foreigners in restaurants or rounding people up in concentration camps along the border.
 God bless China.

 Anyway, here are some resources I’ve been using to learn Chinese… these are *NOT* affiliate links, but if you own one of these companies and want to give me some money, please contact me!

 I’m looking in to language schools here in Shanghai.
 Haven’t taken any classes yet, but I do remember that face to face lessons were key in improving my Spanish back in the day.
-I figure it’ll be the same in Chinese.
+I figure it’ll be the same in my attempts at learning Chinese.
 I’ll post something after taking some classes and report on how effective I think they really were.

 I’m still not convinced about the Fluent Forever App, plus they don’t offer Chinese.
 However, I think the pronunciation trainers are fantastic.
 The Chinese trainer was absolutely essential in helping me learn and practice the different tones in Mandarin.